Terms

 magic load(lowtype, address) loads a value from address.
 This is the same as load in LLVM.

-magic alloca(lowtype, num-of-elems) allocates memory region on the stack frame.
+magic alloca(lowtype, num-of-elems) allocates a memory region on the stack frame.
 This is the same as alloca in LLVM.

 magic opaque-value { e } tells the compiler to treat the term e as a value.
 You may want to use this in combination with define or inline that don't have any explicit arguments.